What is a Coach or Scout?

 Related Job Titles

-In the United States, there were 276,100 jobs for Coach or Scout in 2016.
+There were about 276,100 jobs for Coach or Scout in 2016 (in the United States).
 New jobs are being produced at a rate of 12.9% which is above the national average.
 The Bureau of Labor Statistics predicts 35,600 new jobs for Coach or Scout by 2026.
-Due to new job openings and attrition, there will be an average of 42,100 job openings in this field each year.
+The BLS estimates 42,100 yearly job openings in this field.

 The states with the most job growth for Coach or Scout are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Nebraska.
 These states have the worst job growth for this type of profession.